-New Ofsted report identifies case studies of good practice and makes a number of recommendations.
+New Ofsted report identifies case studies of good practice in engaging Roma children and makes a number of recommendations.

 Effective integration into schools and an uninterrupted education are the keys to improving the progress of Roma pupils, says an Ofsted report published today.